 Investing can save you time researching online for days, weeks, or months.
 Yes, the data may be out there, but you may have to consult several resources to pull it together.
 And one may contradict the other.

 It can be confusing.

 Finding the right resources to learn what you need provides you with a direct path to knowledge.
 It is all in one place, from one source.
 It provides a clear focus and direction.

 But, the thing to keep in mind is to apply what you learn.
-If you read a book about how to play the harmonica but don’t even pick yours up from the desk, then the harmonica will sit unplayed.
+If you read a book about playing the harmonica but don’t even pick yours up from the desk, then the harmonica will sit unplayed.
 It can’t play itself.

 The same is true for your blog.
-If you make an investment in your blog but do not apply or use what you pay for, then it is not helping you.
-At that moment it is a waste of money.
+If you make an investment in your blog but do not apply or use what you pay for, it will not help you.
+At that moment, it is a waste of money.

 Let me ask you this: If you could spend $100 today and earn that amount plus more back in a month, would you do it?
 I know I would.

 That is why you need to invest in your blog from the start.
 Spending money on courses and products will provide you with the tools, resources, and guidance you need to get your business up and running the right way from the start.